 Office of Business Services

-As a unit of the Division of Business and Finance, our goal is to listen to the needs of Fayetteville State University's students, faculty and staff and provide services that are convenient and cost effective with great customer service.
+As a unit of the Division of Business and Finance, our goal is to listen to the needs of Fayetteville State University's students, faculty and staff and provide infrastructure and services that are convenient and cost effective with great customer service.
 Meeting the needs of the on-campus and off-campus communities is what we celebrate daily.

 My mom has held me to high standards since I was young.
 I strive to represent myself and my family well.
 My roots came from before Fayetteville State, but FSU was an avenue for me to expand and so was Delta.